marchelbling/marc.helbling.fr/_posts/2014-09-22-practical-git-introduction.md

 * a “tree” contains pointers to “blobs” and other trees and a name for each pointer
 * a “blob” is bunch of bytes representing user content (text, images etc.)
 * both trees and blobs store a [file mode](http://en.wikipedia.org/wiki/Modes_%28Unix%29) (i.e. a [`chmod`](http://linux.die.net/man/1/chmod)); note however that the file ownership ([`chown`](http://linux.die.net/man/1/chown)) will depend on the user that performs the git commands and is up to the final user
-* git performs deduplication based on content: if file `foo` and file `bar` are a copy of each other
+* git performs deduplication based on content: if file `foo` is an exact copy of the file `bar`
     * they will be represented by the same blob
-    * the tree will point to two blobs with the same id but referring different names and possibly different file modes
+    * the tree will point to 2 blobs with the same id but referring different names and possibly different file modes

 There are 4 git objects (listed from “low” to “high” level) that can be described as: